BekMart/pile_fansite/README.md

 ### - Merchandise Page

-- If I had more time, knowledge and a higher skill-sets then I would like to have added a merchandise page to this website.
+- If I had more time, knowledge and a higher skill-set, then I would like to have added a merchandise page to this website.
 - This would have involved going through payment authentication which is out of my current remit.
 - This would add value to the page, as the user would be able to browse and purchase audio products or apparel from one place.

 ## Testing

-- I manually tested that this website and all linked webpages work in both Chrome and Safari.
+- I manually tested that this website and all linked webpages work in both Chrome and Safari web browsers.
     - Everything worked perfectly on Chrome.
     - However the Apple music links wont work in Safari - I am unsure why this is.
-- I confirm that all pages on this website are responsive and look good on all standard sized screens, using the devtools device toolbar and the 'Am I Responsive' app.
+- I can confirm that all pages on this website are responsive and look good on all standard sized screens.
+They were tested using the 'Devtools' toolbar in Chrome and the 'Am I Responsive' app.
 This was achieved by applying several media queries throughout the css stylesheet.
 - The content of all the pages is readable, consistent in layout and easy to use intuitivaly.
     - I have used consistent and contrasting colours throughout the website.
     - Each page has a similar layout with the page title in the top centre of the fieldset box and any further headings in the same font, size and style.